webplatform/docs-wpd/Projects/SSO/OAuth2_handshake_process_in_a_few_cURL_calls/index.md

   https://accounts.webplatform.org/oauth/signin?scope=session&state=8888&client_id=e2aa7a52c84b396d

+'''NOTE''': Replace "WebPlatform Test", in the following image, for "Annotator (local)"

 [[File:sso_steps_login_dialog.png]]

-'''NOTE''': Imagine you see at on the login prompt "Annotator (local)" instead.

 Once its done, you should be redirected with a <code>code=...</code> visible in the address bar: